mrakgr/The-Spiral-Language/readme.md

 struct (v3, v4, v5)
 ```

 Dyning does closure conversion of relevant functions.
-At runtime it creates a heap allocated object with the nessary runtime variables and specializes the function body.
+At runtime it creates a heap allocated object with the necessary runtime variables and specializes the function body.
 After that the object can be passed around and applied at runtime in multiple places.

 ### What triggers dyning?